 What is Udemy?

+Besides video lessons, teachers usually provide complementary downloadable resources — these will be yours to keep forever once you’ve purchased a class!
 More often than not, you’ll also be encouraged to work on projects, participate in forum sections, and interact with your mentor.

-Read also: Best Udemy alternatives: Learn new skills
+Read also: Best Udemy alternatives

 How does Udemy work?

 Udemy is home to a vast range of classes set at different prices, languages, durations, and teaching styles.

 You aren’t required to sign up for a subscription to take a course on the platform.

 Unlike other platforms like Skillshare or Masterclass, Udemy offers various purchase options but works primarily on a pay-by-course basis instead vs ongoing monthly/yearly subscriptions.